cloudmesh/technologies/chapters/tech/sqlite.md

 particular applications such as web browsers, operating systems and mobile phones.
-Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded database platform with the application [@en.wikipedia.sqlite].SQLite uses the standard SQL syntax within a standalone command prompt shell.
+Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded database platform with the application [@www-en-wikipedia-sqlite].SQLite uses the standard SQL syntax within a standalone command prompt shell.
 Users have the ability to create, update, and delete tables as well as insert new records within tables.
 Users can also design and